dukeoflaser/ActiveRecordAssociations/README.md

 before_remove_for_characters?
 ```

-As you can see, ActiveRecord generates instance methods based on the names of the columns in the database.
+As you can see, ActiveRecord generates instance methods based on both names of the columns in the database and the various association macros.
-There are also some common class methods based on the associated model.